maccradar/sherpa-com-mediator/doc/Integration.md

 - Nico Huebel (KUL)

 ### Agreements
-- Use Zyre version 1.0
+- Use Zyre version v1.0.0 on github (tag)
-- ZeroMQ version 4.0
+- ZeroMQ version 4.1.2
-- CZMQ version 4.0
+- CZMQ version 3.0.2
 - Communication is split into:
     - Local group (for now: com proxy, delegation framework, and world model) using "gossip" via IPC to keep communication local
     - Remote group (between proxies), i.e., each robot is represented by one proxy